Tunable liquid-solid hybrid thermal metamaterials with a topology transition

-{\bf Experimental realization and measurements.} The metadevice with the solid-liquid hybrid thermal metamaterial is shown in Fig.~3A.
+The metadevice with the liquid-solid hybrid thermal metamaterial is shown in Fig.~\ref{F3}{\it A}.
 In the background region $\Omega_3$ and the core region $\Omega_1$, the metadevice is based on type-I units made of magnesium alloy.
 In the shell-like metamaterial region $\Omega_2$, both type-I and type-II units are used.
 Note that in the shining elliptic regions, inconel alloys are used in place of the copper to tune the thermal conductivity, particularly by adjusting the ellipses' major and minor axes.
 The type-II units are in the middle of the elliptic regions that can tune the permeability $\sigma$.

-The solid-liquid hybrid metamaterial is mostly made of the type-I unit through which water can flow.
+The liquid-solid hybrid metamaterial is mostly made of the type-I unit through which water can flow.
 The water is connected to a hot tank and a cold tank on the two sides, which serve as heat baths.
 We exploit three water pumps to tune the hydraulic pressures.
-As shown on the left side of Fig.~3A, there are two types of boundary conditions adopted in our experiments.
-Boundary condition I keeps no water pump on, hence $\Delta P=0$.
+As shown on the left side of Fig.~\ref{F3}{\it A}, there are two types of boundary conditions adopted in our experiments.
+Boundary condition I keeps no water pump on, hence $\Delta P$ = 0.
 Boundary condition II keeps three water pumps on, each with a flow of 200~mL~min$^{-1}$.
 These water pumps drive water flow filling up the hot tank and going from the hot source to the cold drain through the metadevice, which provides steady and controllable hydraulic pressure.
-With such designs, the water-filled background material has effective thermal conductivity with $\kappa_1=27.2$~W~m$^{-1}$~K$^{-1}$ and liquid permeability with $\sigma_1=2.68 \times 10^{-9}$~m$^{2}$.
-The fabricated hybrid metamaterial realizes the effective thermal conductivity $\bm{\kappa}_2$=diag(16.6, 38.8)~W~m$^{-1}$~K$^{-1}$ and liquid permeability $\bm{\sigma}_2$=diag(2.26, 1.02) $\times$ $10^{-9}$~m$^{2}$ in the region $\Omega_2$.
-See materials and methods S4 for the sample's size and effective physical characteristics.
+With such designs, the water-filled background material has effective thermal conductivity with $\kappa_1$ = 27.2~W~m$^{-1}$~K$^{-1}$ and liquid permeability with $\sigma_1$ = 2.68 $\times$ $10^{-9}$~m$^{2}$.
+The fabricated hybrid metamaterial realizes the effective thermal conductivity $\bm{\kappa}_2$ = diag(16.6, 38.8)~W~m$^{-1}$~K$^{-1}$ and liquid permeability $\bm{\sigma}_2$ = diag(2.26, 1.02) $\times$ $10^{-9}$~m$^{2}$ in the region $\Omega_2$.
+See experimental section for the sample's size and effective physical characteristics.